wtf633/Ensemble-DL-for-Predicting-Survival-Benefits/README.md

 #### Performance comparison between standalone imaging models (Network 1 to Network 3) and Ensemble DL in overall survival and progression-free survival
 <img width="80%" src="./results/res2.PNG" />

-#### Grad-CAM Attention: Heatmaps show image regions influential for sub-model predictions.
-Each sub-network emphasizes distinct aspects despite tumor focus
+#### Grad-CAM Attention: Heatmaps illustrate the key image regions that most influence the sub-models' predictions.
+While all sub-networks focus on the tumor, each emphasizes distinct features, underscoring their complementary nature.
 <img width="75%" src="./results/cam.png" />

 *It is worth noting that the two tables above are only part of our results.
 Please refer to the full text and supplementary materials for other results.